UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

   <figcaption> </figcaption>
 </figure>

+###Working in Analysis Environment as a Researcher

+###Analysing Data

-From the project’s main menu, choose Virtual desktop if you need to access data in your personal folder or shared project folders.
+From the project’s main menu, choose Virtual desktop if you need to access and work with the data in your personal folder or shared project folders.

 <figure markdown>
   ![screenshot4](img/Screenshot4.png)
   <figcaption> </figcaption>
 </figure>

-###Analysing Data
-To access the data, you have permission to work on, click on the “Shared analytics VM” or your customised VM.
+To access the data you have permission to work on, choose either the Windows Research VM or Linux Research VM.
 This will log you into the virtual machine which have the relevant software tools installed.

 <figure markdown>
   ![Screenshot5](img/Screenshot5.png)